Ocean Acidification

 As CO2 dissolves in seawater, it forms carbonic acid, decreasing the ocean’s pH in a process called ocean acidification.
 Evidence from UNESCO suggests acidity levels in the ocean have increased by 26% since the beginning of the industrial era.

-Marine Research Plymouth unites world-leading experts on a variety of aspects relating to this area, and its related impacts on the marine environment.
+Marine Research Plymouth Alliance unites world-leading experts on a variety of aspects relating to this area, and its related impacts on the marine environment.

 Our work to monitor the causes and effects of ocean acidification and warming continues to inform and guide national and international policy on these major challenges, and how they can be mitigated.